Our History

 Spurred by the Canadian organization, Developing World Connections, which wanted to send construction volunteers to the community, the learning center began a program of building houses for some of the families who lived in homes made of cornstalks or tin with dirt floors.
 Since then, using volunteers both from DWC and other sources, Open Windows has delivered eco-stoves to more than 1000 families who otherwise would spend much of their income on firewood for cooking on open fires which filled the houses with smoke and threatened the health of all the family members.

-The most recent expansions occurred in 2020 and 2021.
+The most recent expansion occurred in 2020.
 In response to the pandemic and subsequent temporary closure of both the schools and the learning center, in July of 2020 the teachers at Open Windows created a YouTube channel, Aprende con Ventanas Abiertas, to which they uploaded video lessons following the national curriculum.
 Primary school students all across Guatemala now have the ability to study at home, whether or not the schools are open, and the videos also serve as both refresher courses and reference works.

 The history of Open Windows continues.
 As new needs arise in the community we look for ways to ensure that those needs get addressed.
 We never forget, however, that educating Guatemala’s youth is our primary task, our mission and our reason for existing.